A-Jay Leitch-Smith

-Jay Leitch-Smith (born 6 March 1990), known as A-Jay Leitch-Smith, is an English professional footballer who plays as a forward for club Hanley Town.
+Jay Leitch-Smith (born 6 March 1990), known as A-Jay Leitch-Smith, is an English former professional footballer who plays as a forward for club Northwich Victoria.

 A graduate of the Academy at Crewe Alexandra, he played on loan for Halifax Town, Newcastle Town, ÍBV (Iceland), and Curzon Ashton.
 He spent six years with Crewe, winning the League Two play-offs in 2012 and the Football League Trophy in 2013.
 He signed with Yeovil Town in June 2014 but moved on to Port Vale in July 2015 after a poor season with Yeovil.
 He finished as Port Vale's top-scorer before moving on to Shrewsbury Town in June 2016.
 He joined Scottish Premiership club Dundee on loan for the 2017–18 season.
 He signed with Morecambe in August 2018 and remained with the club for three seasons.
 He joined National League side Altrincham in August 2021 and moved on to Warrington Rylands via Nantwich Town in 2022.
 He joined Hyde United for a brief spell on loan in March 2023.
-He rejoined Nantwich the following season before a switch to Stafford Rangers and then Hanley Town.
+He rejoined Nantwich the following season before a switch to Stafford Rangers, Hanley Town, and Northwich Victoria.